MrStudentGuy/CodeCube/readme.md

 **Project Description**

 CodeCube is an innovative educational tool designed to make programming fun and accessible for kids and beginners.
 It's a Unity-based platform that combines the excitement of gaming with the fundamentals of coding.
-With CodeCube, you can learn programming concepts by controlling a virtual vehicle using a simple and intuitive programming language.
+With CodeCube, you can learn programming concepts by controlling a virtual vehicle using a simple and intuitive programming language. <br>
 CodeCube was created to introduce kid's to text-based programming, instead of starting off with block-based programming.
 This allows the transition to mainstream production languages such as C++/C, C#, or Java easier.